Luvwahraan/SC-Configs/README.md

 ### Virpil

-Profiles for with my specifics hardware (Alpha prime + 50CM2).
+Profiles for my specific hardware (Alpha prime + 50CM2).
 That’s need to be imported in VPC Configuration Tool.

 ### LIVE or PTU